zikichombo/sio/libsio/rb.md

 # Design characteristics

-To deal with this, we present a ringbuffer in which the elements are conceptually atleast pairs
+To deal with this, we present a ringbuffer in which the elements are (conceptually atleast) triples

 ```
 (out *C.void, in *C.void, pkt *libsio.Packet)
 ```

-These pairs maintain the invariant that `pkt` is used exclusively on the Go side and (`in`, `out`) are C allocated memory provided by the underlying API to `cb` and passed to the Go side for processing.
+These triples maintain the invariant that `pkt` is used exclusively on the Go side and (`in`, `out`) are C allocated memory provided by the underlying API to `cb` and passed to the Go side for processing.